-The Dispensing Pharmacy business (operation of dispensing pharmacies) is a core business that accounts for about 90% of the company's sales and about half of its operating profit.
+The Community Pharmacy business (operation of dispensing pharmacies) is a core business that accounts for about 90% of the company's sales and about half of its operating profit.
 The group's dispensing pharmacies had been operating under the umbrella of a holding company Pharmaholdings Co., Ltd., which was the company's subsidiary until October 2017, when it was absorbed by the company.
-As of May 2019, the group's dispensing pharmacies are operated through seven consolidated subsidiaries.
+At present, the group's dispensing pharmacies are operated through seven regional consolidated subsidiaries.
 Another subsidiary, Hokkaido Institute for Pharmacy Benefit Co., Ltd., publishes specialized books for pharmacists and other healthcare professionals and analyzes pharmaceuticals-related data.

-The Dispensing Pharmacy business operates the group's directly operated pharmacies.
+The Community Pharmacy business operates the group's directly operated pharmacies.
 The company provides support services through its pharmaceuticals network to both its directly-operated pharmacies and non-directly operated pharmacies (affiliates).
-Directly operated pharmacies and affiliates make up the company's pharmaceuticals network, but the affiliates are not included in the scope of the Dispensing Pharmacy business.
+Directly operated pharmacies and affiliates make up the company's pharmaceuticals network, but the affiliates are not included in the scope of the Community Pharmacy business.
 The numbers of both affiliates and directly operated pharmacies continue to rise.
-The total value of drug orders (which dictates the company's commission revenue) tends to rise in line with the increase in network members, although there have been periods when the value declined due to drug price revisions.
+The total value of drug orders (which dictates the company's commission revenue) tends to rise in line with the increase in network members, although there are periods when the value declined due to periodical drug price revisions.

 Affiliates and directly operated pharmacies are found in most areas nationwide, although the home base of Hokkaido has the highest concentration of the latter followed by the Kanto and Koshinetsu area.
 The highest concentration of affiliates is in the Kanto and Koshinetsu area followed by the Tokai and Hokuriku area (for recent regional patterns see the figures Distribution of network members and Number of pharmacies by region in the Trends and Outlook section).
-As of end-March 2021, the number of directly operated pharmacies and non-directly operated pharmacy members of the Pharmaceuticals Network (affiliates) stood at 6,116, exceeding 10% of the 60,171 pharmacies in Japan (MHLW survey) and ranking first in the domestic market.
-The total value of drug orders was JPY391.7bn (+16.3%), representing the largest scale in Japan.
+As of end-March 2022, the number of directly operated pharmacies and non-directly operated pharmacy members of the Pharmaceuticals Network (affiliates) stood at 7,401, accounting for over 10% (by number of pharmacies) of all dispensing pharmacies in Japan (60,951 pharmacies as of end-March 2020 based on MHLW survey) and ranking first in the domestic market.
+In FY03/22, the total value of drug orders was JPY449.2bn (+14.7% YoY), representing the largest scale in Japan.